Many teachings present controlling your feelings as the goal of emotional health.

 Not because they were analysed or fixed, but because they were completed.

-Control Fails Under Stress
+Control Under Stress

 When stress spikes, control interrupts the process of releasing the energy.